wilbcn/BlueTeam/Honeypots/Cowrie-Virtual-Honeypot-2.0.md

 Cowrie is now configured and running on port 2222 (default) and ready to accept SSH connections.

 ### 3. - Swapping ports
+By default Cowrie will run on port 2222/2223.
+To run the honeypot on port 22, I need to move the real SSH service to a new port.
+To avoid lock-outs during this trial phase, I will leave Admin access open on port 22 until non-standard port 22222 is correctly working for Admin access.

 ![image](https://github.com/user-attachments/assets/b8938445-35c9-40c5-a249-444832d36ee1)